 - another piece of tissue

 There is the option for an invasive prenatal paternity test as well, although some of the invasive prenatal methods can sometimes pose some danger to the fetus and these procedures require the permission and help of an OB-GYN.
-The two main methods of invasive prenatal paternity tests are amniocentesis and chorionic villus sampling, or CVS, while there is the easy alternative to the non-invasive prenatal paternity test drone from the blood of the mother.
+The two main methods of invasive prenatal paternity tests are amniocentesis and chorionic villus sampling, or CVS, while there is an easy alternative to the non-invasive prenatal paternity test done from the blood of the mother.

 What happens at the paternity testing?